in-the-keyhole/sls-go-example/README.md

 #### Environment Variables

 The remote container honors the following environment variables to be set in the .devcontainer/.env
+> _Note: You can rename the .devcontainer/.env.template file and supply the following variables_

 * AWS_ACCESS_KEY_ID
 * AWS_SECRET_ACCESS_KEY